 We will flush the caches and they will slowly refill only with artifacts used by our builds.

-We will no longer support anonymous download of 3rd-party artifacts from repo.spring.io.
-The
+We will no longer support anonymous download of 3rd-party Maven Central artifacts from repo.spring.io, even if previously cached by an authenticated user.
+They should be resolved instead from the central servers.

 /release repositories will remain available, but please fetch our releases from a central repository.